hashicorp/terraform-provider-vault/website/docs/r/generic_secret.html.md

-Use of this resource requires the `create` or `update` capability (depending on whether the resource already exists) on the given path, along with the `delete` capbility if the resource is removed from configuration.
+Use of this resource requires the `create` or `update` capability (depending on whether the resource already exists) on the given path, the `delete` capability if the resource is removed from configuration, and the `read` capability for drift detection (by default).

+### Drift Detection

-This resource does not *read* the secret data back from Terraform on refresh by default.
-This avoids the need for `read` access on the given path, but it means that Terraform is not able to detect and repair "drift" on this resource should the data be updated or deleted outside of Terraform.
-This limitation can be negated by setting `allow_read` to true
+This resource does not necessarily need to *read* the secret data back from Terraform on refresh.
+To avoid the need for `read` access on the given path set the `disable_read` argument to `true`.
+This means that Terraform *will not* be able to detect and repair "drift" on this resource, should the data be updated or deleted outside of Terraform.

 ## Attributes Reference